cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 For 3D tileset sources, clipping planes can also be added that allow the user to effectively slice the model, revealing its interior at a specific height; Cesium has an online example of this [here](https://sandcastle.cesium.com/?src=3D%20Tiles%20Clipping%20Planes.html); a demonstration of this feature has also been added to this example visualisation.

-To enable clipping planes, within the specification of a 3D tileset layer in the `data.json` file, add a `clipping` object to specify the height range (in metres), and an optional array of labelled increments; this can be done for as many tilesets as the developer requires.
+To enable clipping planes, within the specification of a 3D tileset layer in the `data.json` file, add a `clipping` object to specify the height range (above sea level, in metres), and an optional array of labelled increments; this can be done for as many tilesets as the developer requires.
 An example of the specification format is shown below:

 ```json
   "clipping": {